KesneyFerro/FreedomChainsPolygon/README.md

 ```

-Moreover, MetaMask was chosen as the digital wallet technology, serving as a means for deployment directly on the Scroll test network.
+Moreover, MetaMask was chosen as the digital wallet technology, serving as a means for deployment directly on the Polygon test network.
 Within the project, it also acts as a gateway to allow users to interact with the Ethereum blockchain directly from their web browsers.
 It is an essential tool for facilitating secure access, providing a user-friendly interface to authenticate deployments.
 This significantly simplifies the interaction of prison agents with the system, allowing them to perform transactions and queries without requiring deep technical knowledge about smart contracts or blockchain.

 - Implementation of the Token for Loyalty